BIO1205 Pathology Clinical Placement 1

 1. Pathology Clinical placements

-Pathology clinical placements are an integral component of the Bachelor of Health (Laboratory Medicine) program.
+Pathology clinical placements are an integral component of the Bachelor of Health (Medical Laboratory Science) program.
 The Pathology Clinical Placements enable students to gain practical experience in a workplace setting.
-However, as this is a workplace setting students must be aware of the privacy and confidentiality issues that are associated in such an environment.
-Students undertaking clinical pathology clinical placements must undertake Queensland Health Orientation training and sign deeds relating to placement requirements and privacy.
+However, as this is a clinical workplace setting students must be aware of the privacy and confidentiality issues that are associated with working in such an environment.
+Students undertaking pathology clinical placements must undertake Queensland Health Orientation training and sign deeds relating to placement requirements and privacy.
+The Students will be provided with a comprehensive clinical placements guide upon enrolment in this course.

-- to develop and demonstrate transition skills which will equip candidates to make a positive contribution to their workplace;
+- develop and demonstrate organisational and time-management skills which will enable them to make a positive contribution to the goals of the organisation

-- to build and demonstrate an ability to work effectively as a member of a professional workplace team;
+- develop and demonstrate an ability to work independently and collaboratively as an effective member of a professional team;

 |1.||Expectations of a professional in a workplace||10.00|